- Who We Are

 Our recent efforts include:

 SOME has been one of LISC’s key partners for over a decade, and we joined forces with them during the early stages of the Conway Center’s development.
 Early on, both LISC and SOME were considering the idea of co-locating affordable housing with health and social services.
 The Conway Center opened in 2018, and combines comprehensive health care, intensive job training, and supportive housing under one roof.
 LISC and its affiliates invested more than $30 million in the 200+ units of housing and services.
+Click here to download a fact sheet about the Conway Center.

 This is a collaborative project between the Horning Family Fund, Horning Brothers, and two long-time LISC partners, Martha’s Table and Community of Hope.
 The Commons provides early childhood education, food and nutrition programs, parental supports, emotional wellness, and out of school programs to children in Ward 8’s Hillsdale neighborhood, which is within the Elevating Equity target area.
 LISC supported both Martha’s Table and Community of Hope through grant dollars and the Healthy Futures Fund.